- Core inflation, which excludes the most volatile elements of the CPI, increased one tenth, to 1.4%

 The month-on-month drop in the CPI in July is explained by the notable decrease in the prices of non-energy industrial goods and, to a lesser extent, of food, which have been more intense than the growth in energy products and services.
 The prices of non-energy industrial goods decreased by 2.9% in the month (mainly due to the decrease in clothing and footwear by 12.2% due to the summer sales), although lower than the decline of a year ago ( -3.8%).

 The prices of energy products increased by 3.2% in the month, especially due to the evolution of their main item, fuels and fuels (3.1%) and the upward revision of the electricity rate (3.4%) .
-Food remains almost stable in July, decreasing 0.1%, and services increase their prices 0.5% in relation to June, which mainly responds to intercity transport (2.8%) and tourism and hospitality (1.8%).
+Food remains almost stable in July, decreasing 0.1%, and services increase their prices 0.5% compared to June, which mainly responds to intercity transport (2.8%) and tourism and hospitality (1.8%).

 In the interannual rate, the CPI increased three tenths and stood at 2.2%.
 This upward trend is due to the sharp increase in the prices of non-energy industrial goods and energy prices, which has not been fully offset by the slowdown in food and services.